My Note before you read this review:

 They also let you enable an option to read your messages to pull bank balance and transaction data.

 Point to note – I use INDmoney on an iOS device.
 Currently, reading bank balances via messages isn’t available on iOS.
-But it is available on Andriod smartphones.
+But it is available on Android smartphones.

 Their app development is pretty bad.
-I’ve seen startups like these and 99.99% of the time, it’s because the company is overly targeted on adding new features and acquiring new customers without having the necessary workforce.
+I would think it’s because the company is overly targeted on adding new features and acquiring new customers without having the necessary workforce.

-INDmoney to me seems very saturated in terms of workforce.
-Their app development is slow.
-One day it’s working fine, the other day, you have problems like this:
+One day it’s working fine.
+The other day, you have problems like this:

 Similarly, their web app hasn’t been functioning well for as long as I’ve been using it.
 Their stock analysis tool seems to have a bug that doesn’t allow it to properly scan the stock data.
 For me personally, it has been like this for 4 months.

-Now they’ve fixed the stock error but then they suddenly stop tracking bonds.
+Update: Now they’ve fixed the stock error, but then they suddenly stop tracking bonds.
 It just keeps going on and on.

 Is INDmoney Free?